-- Smooth provides gentle braking when approaching a direction change in the keyframe animation path. - Select preset: Choose from a number of static and animated presets. - Zoom, Horizontal, and Vertical display the numerical values of the current frame.
-Double-click the sliders to reset the values. - Low pass filters out small-scale movements to achieve a smooth, optimized animation.
+- Preset: Choose from a number of static and animated presets. - Zoom, Horizontal, and Vertical display the numerical values of the current frame.
+Double-click the sliders to reset the values. - Rotation lets you rotate the view from 0 to 360 degrees. - Low pass filters out small-scale movements to achieve a smooth, optimized animation. - Motion: Lets you choose from Ease In, Ease Out, Smooth, and Linear to determine the style of the movement.
+For example, Smooth provides a gentle braking when approaching a direction change in the keyframe animation path.